Curate research organisations

 - History Tracking: Track the changes made to an organisation's page to maintain a transparent record of modifications and the rationale behind them.

-Collaboration and Support- Leverage the collaborative nature of OpenOrgs:
+- Leverage the collaborative nature of OpenOrgs:

 - Engage with Community: Participate in community discussions, webinars, and training sessions to stay updated on best practices and new features.